Fabxx/T.P.M.I.C-University-Project-/README.md

 #Tools used

-OBS For recording the scenes
+-OBS For recording the scenes

-ffmpeg (video to audio conversion and video to frame sequence conversion) shotcut (video editing) maven for project management vs code for code writing netbeans for error/warning checks
+-ffmpeg (video to audio conversion and video to frame sequence conversion)

+-shotcut (video editing)

+-maven for project management

+-vs code for code writing

+-netbeans for error/warning checks

 #video examples